No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 Awesome book.

-His handle is a lot of money, and he was somebody I approached because I loved the cover and I didn't want an agency shot of John, you know, just a standard agency shot, and thought let's find something different.
+And he was somebody I approached because I loved the cover and I didn't want an agency shot of John, you know, just a standard agency shot and thought, let's find something different.

-And he'd done a sort of draft of something that was black and bit like that, and we we approached him and he said, love it.
+And he'd done a sort of draft of something that was black and a bit like that.

 He knew John.

-And initially I thought it was a bit gonzo, didn't like the colors, thought it was a bit Garish.
+And initially, I thought it was a bit gonzo, didn't like the colors, thought it was a bit garish.

 Now I kind of love it.